 In recent years, as research has found familial links behind brain aneurysm formation -- as well as risk factors such as smoking and untreated hypertension that increase the risk of aneurysm rupture -- we have expanded our mission to include community awareness.

 In part because of the importance of screening in families with a strong history of brain aneurysm, we have begun an outreach to the families of those who have lost loved ones.

 Our support group is an independent, non-profit organization.
 It is run by survivors, family members and friends, with help from supportive organizations.
 We have no paid employees, no membership dues, no fees.

-The photos below illustrate some of our recent activities -- including monthly meetings, our 2017 Brain Aneurysm Symposium, Advocacy Day events in Washington, D.C. with two national brain aneurysm organizations and volunteers from around the country, a Holiday Social, a painting session at the Contemporary Arts Center, media appearances, and our Third Annual Brain Aneurysm Walk for Awareness.
+The photos below illustrate some of our recent activities -- including monthly meetings, our annual Brain Aneurysm Symposium, Advocacy Day events in Washington, D.C., Holiday Socials, a painting session at the Contemporary Arts Center, summer picnics and our Annual Brain Aneurysm Walk for Awareness.